 Emergency medical coverage

-How do I prepare for a health outbreak or other unexpected emergencies?
+How do I prepare for unexpected events while travelling?

 You can’t prepare for all possible events, but there are some steps you can take to keep you, your family and your trip protected.